bbauska/W3Cx-5of5/README.md

 So you see this API is quite simple.

 @@@@For deleting a row when I click on this button, I will call with a click event listener the "deleteFirstRow()" function.
-It\'s very similar to inserting a row.
+It&apos;s very similar to inserting a row.

 I first get a reference on the table using a "querySelector".